Price: $79 Registration Fee/ $30 Renewal Fee

-If your a self motivated person with a Pete Rose (Charlie Hustle) kind of approach to go out and find leads paired with great salesmanship, I believe you could do well for oneself.
+If your a self-motivated person with a Pete Rose (Charlie Hustle) kind of approach to go out and find leads paired with great salesmanship, I believe you could do well for oneself.

 Arbonne holds meetings to promote to other people and promote business.
 Having a company willing to invest in attracting new members, is a great way to WOW someone and is a real plus, me thinks.

-So when you join most Network Marketing business, they tell you to make a list of your family, friends and acquaintances.
+So when you join most Network Marketing business, they tell you to make a list of your family, friends, and acquaintances.
 I have done this part, in the past, and it makes things weird after you pitch them and they don’t join.
-They probably wondering if your going to pitch them every time you see them, kind of thing.
+They probably wondering if you’re going to pitch them every time you see them, kind of thing.
 I would never recommend doing this to anyone ever again.
 That’s not to say I wouldn’t speak about it to them if they said, “so what are you doing lately?”
-Just causally mention it sort of way, instead of bombarding them with join, join, join, buy, buy, buy.
+Just casually mention it sort of way, instead of bombarding them with join, join, join, buy, buy, buy.
 Just let it happen organically.